muggy8/improbable/have-and-havenot/9nyC33pA.md

 "4 is the smallest number in my Universal Identification Code that can be used to uniquely identify one of us when it's just the 2 of us in a conversation."

-"Right, and you just add more characters to the name as the need arise?
+"Right, and you just add more characters to the name as the need arises?
 But why from the back?"

 "Actually, my Universal Identification Code is a number, a base 36 number."